shreya2256/Discord_AI_chatbot/README.md

 5.Run the bot
 node index.js

-✅ If successful, you should see:
-ChatGPT Bot is Online on Discord

 ## 💬 Usage

 Send a message in your Discord server where the bot is added